 The list is for anyone who is a friend or family member or professional in the victim’s life that needs to understand what the victim is going through.
 I’m using the term “victim” for lack of a better term right now, just the recipient of emotional abuse.
 Not that I just want to label everyone a victim and everyone an emotional abuser.
 It’s not about that.
 I’m just trying to make it easier to talk about this.

 Number 2 on this list, in which the emotionally abusive person will say things like, “This is what I have to put up with.
 You see what I mean, you see what I’m dealing with.”

-This is Number 3.
-The emotionally abusive person’s bad behavior is often not seen as bad in the moment, but only seen as bad in the context of the frequency of that bad behavior.
+3. The emotionally abusive person’s bad behavior is often not seen as bad in the moment, but only seen as bad in the context of the frequency of that bad behavior.

 That’s a mouthful, I know.
 In other words, you will hear the victim of emotional abuse tell you something that the emotionally abusive person did, and you’re likely to say, “Well, all of us might do that every now and then what’s the big deal about that?”
 I’ve said that before.
 And people have said that about me before when I was emotionally abusive, a long, long ago.

 The problem is, it’s nearly impossible for the victim to convey that the behavior they described is one instance of probably hundreds or thousands of times that person did the same or similar behavior.
 Somebody might do something emotionally abusive.
 And we might look at it and say, “That’s forgivable, that’s okay, we can get past that.”

 But if that was repeated at a micro level, every single day, or in different ways, all this type of emotional abuse that I’m talking about, what ends up happening is a slow, systematic breakdown of the other person, a breakdown of their self-esteem, their self-worth, their self-trust, their self-love, and their self-compassion.